 47 Marlborough was designed by architect Samuel D. Kelley and built in 1889 by Warren Dexter Vinal, a builder and real estate developer, one of four contiguous houses (424 Marlborough and 47-49-51 Massachusetts Avenue).
-He is shown as the owner on the original building permit applications, all dated March 1, 1889, and on the final building inspection report for 51 Massachusetts Avenue, dated November 15, 1889.
+He is shown as the owner and builder on the original building permit applications, all dated March 1, 1889, and on the final building inspection report for 51 Massachusetts Avenue, dated November 15, 1889.
 On the application for 47 Massachusetts Avenue, the address is shown as 444 West Chester Park; it changed to 47 Massachusetts Avenue when West Chester Park was renamed on March 1, 1894.

-They continued to live there during the 1902-1903 winter season, but moved soon thereafter to 615 Commonwealth.
+They continued to live at 47 Massachusetts Avenue during the 1902-1903 winter season, but moved soon thereafter to 615 Commonwealth.
 He continued to own 47 Massachusetts Avenue and lease it to others.

-47 Massachusetts Avenue was not listed in the 1904 and 1905 Blue Books.
+The house was not listed in the 1904 and 1905 Blue Books.

 By 1904, it was the home of Dr. Charles O. Thompson and his wife, Carrie Eliza (King) Thompson.
 He was a physician and also maintained his office at 47 Massachusetts Avenue.
 They previously had lived at 55 Cambridge, and he had maintained his office at 57 Cambridge.
-They continued to live at 47 Massachusetts Avenue in 1910, but had moved to 589 Beacon by 1911.

 47 Massachusetts Avenue was not listed in the 1911 Blue Book.